Brent-Tunnicliff/template-app-apple/README.md

 This template is still in initial development, may not work and subject to change.

-# template-ios
+# template-app-apple

-Template for me to quickly spin up iOS projects.
+Template for me to quickly spin up Apple applications.
-Delete what you don't need.

 ## Dev Setup